 An increase in annual membership subscription income of 3.5% has been included in the 2025-26 AOP for the Commonwealth government, state and territory governments and plant industries.
-The annual member subscription was last increased by 4.1% for the 2024-25 financial year.
+The annual Member subscription was last increased by 4.1% for the 2024-25 financial year.

-The PHA board believes that an increase in member subscriptions is necessary to support and ensure the ongoing delivery of high-level support to members.
+The PHA Board believes that an increase in Member subscriptions is necessary to support and ensure the ongoing delivery of high-level support to Members.
 Increases in expenses due to inflation, together with the rising cost of attracting and retaining staff, are the key areas where additional costs are expected to occur during the 2025-26 year.

-The Board has agreed to increase minimum subscriptions for smaller industries at from \$1,500 to \$1,600 per annum and associate member subscriptions from \$2,100 to \$2,200 per annum.
+The Board has agreed to increase minimum subscriptions for smaller industries at from \$1,500 to \$1,600 per annum and associate Member subscriptions from \$2,100 to \$2,200 per annum.

 A summary of total income and expenditure budgeted for the year is presented in Table 1.
 A deficit of \$26,206 is forecast for the year.
-Reserves will be maintained within the PHA reserves policy due to surpluses achieved over previous years and the increase in member subscriptions.
+Reserves will be maintained within the PHA reserves policy due to surpluses achieved over previous years.